rv178/rv178/README.md

 - 😄 Hope you find everything helpful in here!

-- 😀 I am a student who does coding as a hobby.
+- ⌨ I am a student who does coding as a hobby.

-- 🥪 I really like to eat food.
+- ✅ Currently making a discord bot!

-- 😉 A sub to my youtube channel would be highly appreciated.
+- 😉❤💘💖 A sub to my youtube channel would be highly appreciated.

 <br />